drawpile/Drawpile/doc/server-api.md

 Returns a list of server settings:

     {
+        "_locked": boolean           (see Admin section locks - this not a setting)

         "clientTimeout": seconds     (connection timeout)
         "sessionSizeLimit": bytes    (maximum session size, or 0 for unlimited) "sessionCountLimit": integer (maximum number of active sessions)